Breach Notification Support

 The 72-Hour Clock Starts Now

-UK GDPR Article 33 requires notification to the Information Commissioner's Office within 72 hours of becoming aware of a personal data breach — unless the breach is unlikely to result in risk to individuals.
+UK GDPR Article 33 requires notification to the ICO within 72 hours of becoming aware of a personal data breach — unless the breach is unlikely to result in risk to individuals.
 That clock starts from first awareness, not from completing your investigation.

 Many organisations get this wrong.
 They wait until the investigation is complete, over-notify on trivial breaches, or under-notify on serious ones.
-Binary Response provides the legal and technical expertise to navigate this correctly.
+Both mistakes carry consequences — wasted regulatory goodwill or enforcement action.
+We bring the technical and regulatory expertise to get it right.

 What We Provide

-• ICO notification management — prepare and submit Article 33 notifications.
-Manage follow-up requests.
-Present a coherent, well-documented account of what happened and what you're doing about it.
+- ICO notification management — we prepare and submit Article 33 notifications, manage follow-up requests, and present a coherent, well-documented account of what happened and what you're doing about it.

 Regulatory Frameworks We Cover